Longtime Tulsa TV journalist Clayton Vaughn dies

 Clayton Vaughn, who earned a reputation as the dean of Tulsa television during a broadcasting career that spanned more than 40 years, has died.
 He was 86.
-Services will be held at a later date.
+Services will be held later.

 Vaughn’s career took him to the nation’s biggest markets, but he was always drawn back to Tulsa.
-He spent more than 30 years at KOTV channel 6, much of it in the roles of news director, evening anchor and, later, managing editor.
+He spent more than 30 years at KOTV, Channel 6, much of the time in the roles of news director, evening anchor and, later, managing editor.
 He retired from KOTV in 1998.

-Born Clayton Rush Vaughn on Jan.
-12, 1935, in Pittsburg, Kansas, Vaughn was raised in Cushing.
-He was active in high school speech program and was recommended by a speech teacher when, in 1953, a new radio station in Cushing sought help from the high school ranks.
+Born Clayton Rush Vaughn in Pittsburg, Kansas, on Jan.
+12, 1935, Vaughn was raised in Cushing.
+He was active in high school speech competitions and was recommended by a speech teacher when, in 1953, a new radio station in Cushing sought help from the high school ranks.

 Vaughn had not considered entering the broadcasting field before the opportunity, according to a voicesofoklahoma.com biographical interview with John Erling.
 And, said Vaughn, “After 1953, I never had a job that wasn’t in broadcasting.”

-Vaughn’s longtime Tulsa association began when he accepted a $350-a-month job as a newsman with a rock and roll station, KAKC, in 1958.
+Vaughn’s longtime Tulsa association began when he accepted a $350-a-month job as a newsman with a rock 'n' roll station, KAKC, in 1958.

-In 1969, Vaughn moved to Los Angeles to work for KABC and met his wife, Nancy, because they were seated together to cover the Charles Manson trial.
+In 1969, Vaughn moved to Los Angeles to work for KABC and met his wife, Nancy, when they were seated together to cover the Charles Manson trial.

 Vaughn, during his voicesofoklahoma.com interview, said he attended a news conference at Bob Hope’s home while working in L.A.
 Vaughn asked a question.
 Hope started his reply with, “Well, Clayton.”